dlang/DIPs/Drafts/1NNN-JSH.md

 Sequence literals apply to a wide range of use cases.
 A few of these use cases are outlined below.

 #### String Interpolation
-One notable use for sequence literals is in string interpolation, which allows for more concise, readable, and maintanable code.
+One notable use for sequence literals is in string interpolation, which allows for more concise, readable, and maintainable code.
 For example:

 src/build.d:556:<br>